-The EBA recommends that the SME supporting factor be removed because more favourable treatment has already been introduced in the final Basel III framework (an 85% RW for unrated corporate SMEs and a 75% RW for retail SMEs under the SA) and the final Basel III framework should be implemented without any further adjustments.
-The risk sensitivity of the IRB approach already implies a differentiation of the risk weighting of the SME exposures, and any further adjustment leads to a "double counting" in the reduction of own funds requirements without any further risk-based justification.
+The EBA considers that, due to the already more favourable treatment introduced via the final Basel III framework for CR-SA (an 85% RW for unrated corporate SMEs and a 75% RW for retail SMEs), the removal of the SME supporting factor is recommended.
+Instead, the final Basel III framework should be implemented without any further adjustments.
+The risk sensitivity of the IRB Approach already implies a differentiation of the risk weighting of the SME exposures, and any further adjustment leads to a "double counting" in the reduction of own funds requirements without any further risk-based justification.

-Equity - Impact based on the current CRR and revised Basel classification of equity exposures and phase-in implementation
+Equity - Impact based on the current CRR and revised Basel classification of equity exposures and phase-in implementation exposures that are currently risk-weighted using one of the IRB methods for equity will be subject to the standardised risk weights (400%/100%/250%) under the revised standards.